codecrafters-io/build-your-own-redis/stage_descriptions/streams-07-yp1.md

       2) baz
 ```

+Your server should respond with a RESP array containing the range of entries, from the beginning of the stream up to the entry with the `end` ID.

-Your server should respond with the following, encoded as a [RESP Array](https://redis.io/docs/latest/develop/reference/protocol-spec/#arrays):
+From the example above, the response should look like the following, encoded as a [RESP array](https://redis.io/docs/latest/develop/reference/protocol-spec/#arrays):

 ```json
 [